Rafael Guzmán

 Rafael Guzmán Hernández (9 April 1986 – 18 October 2011) was a Mexican professional boxer.
 Guzmán is the former WBC FECARBOX Super Featherweight, WBC Mundo Hispano, and WBC FECARBOX Lightweight Champion.

 Early life

 Guzmán started his amateur boxing career at age ten.
 He's the son of a former professional boxer and was trained by his father throughout his boxing career.

 Professional career

 Guzmán knocked out Ernesto González to win the WBC FECARBOX lightweight title and then he won the WBC Mundo Hispano lightweight title by stopping the veteran Jorge Martínez.

 On January 24, 2009 Guzmán upset contender Isaac Bejarano to win the WBC FECARBOX super featherweight title.
 He won his third title in front of his hometown at the Coliseo Olimpico de la UG in Guadalajara, Jalisco, Mexico.

-In June 2011, Guzmán lost to an undefeated Mikey Garcia on HBO's undercard of Julio César Chávez, Jr. vs. Sebastian Zbik.
+In June 2011, Guzmán lost to an undefeated Mikey Garcia on HBO's undercard of Sebastian Zbik vs. Julio César Chávez Jr.